rissh/ReactRouteAppwrite/video-notes.md

 **Persisting User Login**

-Even though we may have a user session, the `user` state will always start as null, therefor keeping us from accessing any of the private routes.
+Even though we may have a user session, the `user` state will always start as null, therefore keeping us from accessing any of the private routes.

-We need a way to retrive the user session on load to set the user state.
+We need a way to retrieve the user session on load to set the user state.

-WE can check the user status by calling the `checkUserStatus` method wich will now be responsible for updating the user and loading state from the useEffect hook.
+We can check the user status by calling the `checkUserStatus` method which will now be responsible for updating the user and loading state from the use effect hook.

 ```jsx
 //utils/AuthContext.jsx